 I tried to keep up, to do everything I should, while excelling in my career and social life.
 I accumulated friends, acquaintances, and public speaking experience.
 I went to the gym, I went to happy hour, and I decorated my condo.
 I stayed busy because busy meant important… and distracted.
 I organized and organized to feel in control.
 I bought more stuff, and I organized it.

 Despite my early accomplishments and material success, I wasn’t the person I wanted to be.
 I'd look at others with admiration, but I didn’t think I’d ever be that person – it just wasn’t me.
 I'd never have glowing skin, tons of energy, or good digestion.
 I wouldn't be in great shape, or walk with confidence and comfort in my clothes.
-Where I was once ahead of the curve, I had become normal, and was maybe even behind the curve by conventional standards.
+Where I was once ahead of the curve, I had become normal, and was falling behind by conventional standards.
 I found myself growing bitter and resentful, so I plotted my escape.
 I’d give up everything, travel Europe, and move to a bigger city - surely that would do the trick.

 As I released the tight grip on this comfort zone I'd created for myself – the job, the condo, the network, the security, the familiarity – I became anxious.
 I thought I was perfectly in control since I had it all planned out, but in letting go of all that I had worked to accumulate, I felt out of control and began having frequent panic attacks.
 What the hell?
 I thought.
 I’m excited about this, this is an awesome plan!
 But deep down, I was freaking out.

 Able to hear myself for the first time, I realized I wanted a totally different life.
 I didn't want the life I had created for myself in Colorado, or the one I had planned for myself in New York; I wanted a life that didn't seem at all possible.
 So how do I get that?
 And who am I to have it?
 Furthermore, how can I not be who I thought I was all along??